Ifeoma67/finovia-loan-portfolio-analysis/README.md

 The overall default rate is **6.03%**, but portfolio-level averages can hide differences between products and branches.
 Product- and branch-level monitoring is therefore important for early risk identification.

 ### 4. Outstanding collections remain financially material
 Approximately **£112M** remains outstanding within the dataset.
-Improving collections could therefore have a meaningful impact on financial performance.
+Improving collections could therefore meaningfully impact financial performance.

 ### 5. Profitability should be considered alongside portfolio growth
 Finovia generated approximately **£124M net income** with an **18.2% profit margin**.
-This reinforces the need to compare lending growth with collections, cost, and profitability rather than viewing volume in isolation.
+This reinforces the need to compare lending growth with collections, costs, and profitability rather than viewing volume in isolation.

 ---